 Having a more calming alarm makes it easier to get out of bed because when you use a really loud beeping sound for your alarm, it jolts you right out of sleep and makes your heart start racing and your stress level go up, so your first instinct is to shut it off or press the snooze button as fast as you can.
 And we all know how dangerous pressing the snooze button can end up being.
 “Just five more minutes” never ends up being just five more minutes.
 When you have an alarm that gradually and gently wakes you up, though, you have a better chance of feeling ready to get out of bed right away rather than falling into the snooze button trap.

 And if you’re worried that you might not hear a softer, gentler alarm, you can set a second “safety” alarm like I do.
-I use the soft bird chirping sounds on my alarm clock as my main wake-up alarm and then I set a second just-in-case alarm on my phone for five minutes later.
+I use the soft bird chirping sounds on my alarm clock as my main wake-up alarm and then I set a second just-in-case alarm on my phone for five minutes later just in case I sleep through the quiet alarm.

 5) Create a Morning Routine You Really Look Forward To

 Another thing that can help to make getting up a little bit easier is to have some sort of morning routine that you look forward to.
 It doesn’t have to be anything really involved or time-consuming or anything that would require you to get up even earlier to do.
-(I don’t think I’ll ever be the sort of person who wakes up extra early to go jogging or spend a half hour journaling or meditating, etc.) It could be just a quick thing you really enjoy doing that you can fit into your regular morning routine.
+(I don’t think I’ll ever be the sort of person who wakes up extra early to go jogging although I admire the dedication of those who do!)
+It could be just a quick thing you really enjoy doing that you can fit into your regular morning routine.
+It could even be something as simple as listening to a couple of your favorite songs while you get ready.

 I always like to have a good breakfast to look forward to, for example.
 When I have a day with free time, I’ll make a big batch of chocolate chip pancakes and then keep them in the freezer.
 In the morning, I can just pull a couple out and warm them up in the toaster, and with a little bit of pure maple syrup drizzled on them, it’s like having a homemade pancake breakfast without having to get up early to actually cook pancakes.